Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Synthetic Cruciform Exemplar

-The resultant parameter expected values were very similar for each load path.
+The resultant expected values exhibited less sensitivity to the load path than the uncertainty about their values.
+Parameter expected values were very similar for each load path.
 Specifically, $\mathbb{E}_{\sigma_y \given \data, \des}$ for the initial yield stress was in agreement to the tenth for all cases, and the expected value of all other parameters were in close agreement to the tenth.
-The marginal variances for $\sigma_{y}$ and $a$ were similar for all cases; however, there were orders of magnitude difference in the marginal variances reported for $A$ and $n$ among the different cases (although still on a relatively small scale).
+The marginal variances for $\sigma_{y}$ and $a$ were similar for all cases; however, there were orders of magnitude difference in the marginal variances reported for $A$ and $n$ among the different load paths.
 There was likewise orders of magnitude difference in the reported generalized variance among the different load paths.
 A similar trend was seen in the 95\%~CI; the interval was similar for parameters $\sigma_y$ and $a$ for all cases, but showed more deviation case to case for parameters $A$ and $n$.
 Thus parameters $A$ and $n$ were the most sensitive to the applied load path and resulting calibration data.
-In summary, the pre-determined AAAAA load path resulted in the least amount of parameter uncertainty, expressed through the various reported uncertainty metrics, thus demonstrating the highest confidence in the parameter values; conversely, the ABABA resulted in the greatest parameter uncertainty.
+In summary, the pre-determined AAAAA load path resulted in the least amount of parameter uncertainty (highlighted in green), expressed through the various reported uncertainty metrics, thus demonstrating the highest confidence in the parameter values; conversely, the ABABA resulted in the greatest parameter uncertainty (highlighted in red).